-Apple has ditched the iPhone XS and XS Max for the new iPhone 11 and iPhone 11 Pro Max.
-Two new iPhone models that will sit at the top of the iPhone range and, as the name suggests, feature Pro-like features for those who really want the best of the best when it comes to iPhone.
+(Pocket-lint) - Apple ditched the iPhone XS and XS Max in favour of the iPhone 11 Pro and iPhone 11 Pro Max.
+These two 2019 models sit at the top of the range above the 'standard' iPhone 11 and iPhone SE, and as their names suggest, feature additional features for those who really want the best of the best.

 - Three cameras on the rear of the phone

-The new iPhone uses the same design language as found in the iPhone XS launched in 2018 and refines and hones it.
-You still get the 5.8-inch OLED display – which has been improved in terms of brightness and contrast (more on that in a bit) - and you still get the polished stainless-steel chassis with glass back.
+The iPhone 11 Pro uses the same design language as found in the iPhone XS - at least in all but the cameras department.
+That means the same 5.8-inch OLED display – which has been improved in terms of brightness and contrast, but more on that in a bit – and you still get the polished stainless-steel chassis with glass back.

-The rear glass has been toughened to withstand more knocks, bumps, water, and dust; however, it has changed to introduce a new camera section and now gets a matte finish, so it doesn't reflect as much.
+The rear glass has been toughened to withstand more knocks, bumps, water, and dust; however, it has changed to introduce a different camera section and gets a matte frosted finish, so it doesn't reflect as much as its predecessors.